Ezequiel Tovar Player Props: Rockies vs. Mariners

 Mariners Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Mariners pitching staff ranks 20th in MLB.
+- The Mariners pitching staff ranks 20th in MLB with a collective 8.4 strikeouts per nine innings.

-- The Mariners' 3.86 team ERA ranks ninth across all MLB pitching staffs.
+- The Mariners have the ninth-ranked team ERA across all league pitching staffs (3.86).

-- Mariners pitchers combine to give up the second-fewest home runs in baseball (10 total, 0.7 per game).
+- Mariners pitchers combine to surrender 10 home runs (0.7 per game), the second-fewest in the league.

+- Castillo gets the start for the Mariners, his fourth of the season.
+He is 1-0 with a 1.02 ERA and 17 strikeouts in 17 2/3 innings pitched.

+- The righty last pitched on Monday against the Chicago Cubs, when he tossed six innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.